 Sometimes people didn’t write their own names at all.
 Sometimes their names were written by census takers or other public officials who did they best that they could with the spelling of unusual (and not-so-unusual) names.
 Check it out:

 Same guy, same family, three different censuses, three different spellings of their last name.
 Today, we use the “Gravitt” spelling but we are more than likely related to Gravetts, Gravits, Gravets, Gravots, and more as different families descended from the same ancestors changed the spelling of the name down through the years.
 It really is just a fluke that we ended up sticking with “Gravitt.”

 The same thing happened with first names.
 Jennet Cowen West and her daughter Edith West lived together in 1888.
-But Jennet spelled her son’s first name “Paskill” while Edith spelled it “Paschal.”
+Each had a son named Pascal.
+But Jennet spelled her son’s first name “Paskill” while Edith spelled her son’s name “Paschal.”
 Census records, land records and civil war pensions show Pascal spelled almost every possible way.

 Name Spelling in Primary Sources

 This is not to say that your relatives didn’t know how to spell their names or didn’t have a preference.
 One thing to remember when looking at primary source research is that more often than not these records were written by people who were not your relative.
 Census takers, county clerks, and other assorted bureaucrats often wrote your relative’s name down for them.
 That’s why it’s always so amazing to find something written by the actual person you are researching.
 You can get that info straight from the horse’s mouth, for once.

 This is my 3rd Great-Grandfather John Berry Duncan’s signature in 1910 when he was 88-years-old.
 You can see he forgot the “n.”
 That doesn’t mean our name is really “Ducan.”
 Nah, it’s just that spelling wasn’t as important back in the day.